 The premise of the book isn’t all that obscure today—for one can read a plethora of articles articulating why “Race is a Social Construct,” “Racism is Real, Race is Not,” or declarations that “There’s No Scientific Basis for Race”—but its breadth and readability are a treasure to behold.
 Painter does for racial history what Thomas Sowell did for political philosophy in his volume A Conflict of Visions.
 She provides a gentle gateway through which those unfamiliar with race theory may study whiteness.
 In her own review of the book, Linda Gordon asserts, “It has something to teach everyone, including whiteness experts, but it is accessible and breezy, its coverage broad and therefore necessarily superficial.”

 The History of White People is replete with substance sufficient enough to agitate any social justice activist or cultural critic.
-If somebody was a prominent figure in the 19th or early 20th century, odds are, they were a racialist—one who believes humanity is biologically divided into different races—and almost as likely, a constructor of racial theory.
+If somebody was a prominent figure in the nineteenth or early-twentieth century, odds are, they were a racialist—one who believes humanity is biologically divided into different races—and almost as likely, a constructor of racial theory.
 Painter includes numerous lesser known contributors, alongside others whose legacies have better than most weathered the pox of prejudice.

 We can use this dizzying volume to identify some of the roots of inequality we see today, to rectify the bewildering degree to which antiquated “science” and certain cultural values limit human potentials, and we absolutely should; additionally, this book implies a question that has found parallels during the #Metoo and #Timesup debates—how do we judge the life or contributions made by a person whose gifts to humanity include racial chauvinism or blatant disregard for the personal freedom and human dignity of others?